-Shared Services Team - have a global remit for regulatory and conduct matters and cover regulatory developments, horizon scanning and consultations; regulatory engagement; conduct risk oversight framework including SMCR, compliance monitoring and oversight and board engagement and reporting.

-Investment Risk Oversight - subject matter expertise in the oversight of investment risk, covering: oversight of product lifecycle process; assurance of investment risk monitoring processes; oversight of operation of investment risk policies.

-Corporate & Financial Risk - subject matter expertise in the oversight of corporate & financial risk within the Group.

-Anti-Financial Crime - deliver the abrdn Group's anti-financial crime framework and provide advice to the business and regulated entity Boards on financial crime matters.
+- Regulatory Framework & Services Team have a global remit for regulatory and conduct matters and cover regulatory developments, horizon scanning and consultations; regulatory engagement; conduct risk oversight framework including SMCR, compliance monitoring and oversight and board engagement and reporting. - Investment Risk Governance subject matter expertise in the oversight of investment risk, covering: oversight of product lifecycle process; assurance of investment risk monitoring processes; oversight of operation of investment risk policies.
+Risk Management Framework & Services subject matter expertise in the oversight of corporate & financial risk within the Group and the wider group risk management framework. - Anti-Financial Crime deliver the abran Group's anti-financial crime framework and provide advice to the business and regulated entity Boards on financial crime matters.

-B.5 Internal Audit function
+B.5 Internal audit function

-Internal Audit (IA) provides internal audit services to abrdn Life via the MSA with AAML.
+Internal Audit (IA) provides internal audit services to abrdn Life via the MSA with alL.
 IA is a global function working under a single mandate, a single methodology and to a single standard.
 IA's proposition, at the highest level, is offering independent advice, challenge and assurance and subject matter experts' perspective of risks and controls across the whole business with access to all data, documents, premises and members of staff.
 This includes the provision of assurance over other sources of assurance within the first and second lines.
 The function reports direct to the abrdn Group Audit Committee, with the Chief Internal Auditor (CIA) having a direct reporting line to the abrdn Group Audit Committee Chair.
-The CIA also has a secondary, administrative reporting line to the abrdn plc Chief Financial Officer.
+The CIA also has a secondary, administrative reporting line to the abrdn Officer.
 IA is governed by a charter that is reviewed annually and available on abrdn plc's external website.

 IA conducts a documented annual planning process with multiple inputs and drivers.
 These include work that is directed by the abrdn plc Board or regulators as well as work informed by risk events, business engagement, corporate strategy and by data driven insight.
-The plan is reinforced and refreshed throughout the year by ongoing assessments of changes in the business' risk profile and the abrdn plc Board's risk appetite.
-Issues identified are rated as high, medium or low and those rated high and medium are entered, with a business action plan, onto the abrdn Group's risk management system, Shield, to be managed by the responsible business team.
-For high issues and a sample of medium issues, the audit team will validate that management has closed the issues with appropriate supporting evidence.
+The plan is reinforced and refreshed throughout the year by ongoing assessments of changes in the business' risk profile.
+Issues identified are rated as high, medium or low and entered, with a business action plan, onto the abrdn Group's risk management system, Shield, to be managed by the responsible business team.
+For issues rated as high, and a sample of issues rated as medium, the audit team will validate that management has closed the issues with appropriate supporting evidence.

-Individual audit reports are distributed to the accountable executives and relevant team leaders as well as to a number of standing recipients including the abrdn plc Chief Executive Officer, Chief Risk Officer and Regional Heads.
+Individual audit reports are distributed to the accountable executives and relevant team leaders as well as to a number of standing recipients including the abrdn plc Chief Executive Officer, Chief Risk Officer and business area/Regional Heads.

-The abrdn Group Audit Committee receives summary information to allow it to review the effectiveness of abrdn Group's control environment
+The abrdn Group Audit Committee receives summary information to allow it to review the effectiveness of abrdn Group's control environment.

-The abrdn Life Audit Committee meets at least twice yearly and is updated on all relevant IA reports.
+The abrdn Life Audit Committee meets quarterly and is updated on all relevant IA reports.
 The IA function attends these meetings, and also holds regular meetings with the abrdn Life CEO.
 The abrdn Life Audit Committee may request that IA considers specific relevant topics or business areas for future audit work.